Top Marketing Metrics Your Agency Should Be Tracking

 How To Measure and Report on Marketing Metrics Using AgencyAnalytics

-Once you have identified marketing metrics that are important to your client, you can use AgencyAnalytics to track and monitor marketing KPIs.
-Our platform includes built-in integrations with over 75 marketing tools–at no extra cost–and allows users to easily visualize marketing performance data in one place.
+Once you have identified the right marketing metrics (aka, the ones that are most important to your client), AgencyAnalytics to track and monitor all of the digital marketing analytics and marketing KPIs in one place.
+The platform includes built-in integrations with over 80 marketing tools–at no extra cost–and allows users to easily visualize marketing performance data in one place.

 Plus, SEO add-ons bring a word of keyword optimization to your fingertips.